emecon21/Packet-Tracer-Labs/ROUTING/Dynamic Routing/RIP/README.md

 ## Dynamic Routing (RIP) Configurations
-This lab shows dynamic routing with the RIP protocol
+This lab demonstrates dynamic routing with the RIP protocol